Buryachenko1/postman-collection-trello/README.md

 # postman-collection-trello
-Practice example of creating postman collection and writing tests
+Practice example of creating postman collection and test scripts